You can start bouldering at any centre without doing a course, but what actually is it?

-Each problem is assigned a grade based on difficulty.
-In our centres you will see colours assigned to a grade range – just look for the grading signs or ask staff.
-This means you can try different colours as you work your way up the grade ladder.
+In our centres you will see colours assigned to a grade range or a single grade shown on the start holds.
 Always start with the easiest grades, which are generally easy to spot as they tend to have bigger holds.
-Other centres will use tags on the starting holds to indicate grades.

 If you’re not sure how to find the start or finish holds, ask a member of staff.
 You must complete all of the moves, finishing with 2 hands on the last hold to tick a problem.
 There are various grading systems in bouldering, although today most centres will use either the V-scale or the Fontainebleau scale (the latter is used at TCA).

 Although our grades will guide you through levels of difficulty, you don’t have to stick to this.
 As long as you are not getting in anyone’s way, feel free to move around on any colour.
 We call it rainbowing.
 You don’t have to climb to the top.
 Just go as far as you feel comfortable and remember to have fun!